Religion or Belief Discrimination at Work

 Example: You support a colleague’s grievance about religious harassment and find yourself excluded from key meetings as a result.

-Examples of Religion or Belief Discrimination We Can Help With
+Examples of Religion or Belief Discrimination We Can Help Address

 - You are refused time off for religious observance, despite similar flexibility being granted to others